week 00: introduction

 Many areas of biology have become data-intensive, requiring computational analysis of large data sets from genomics, imaging, and other technologies.
 Some people say that the way forward is to work in interdisciplinary teams because they think it's too hard for one person to do both biological experiments and computational data analysis.
 Large scale data analysis sure does look like it requires computer science, statistics, software engineering, and mathematics skills.
 Can you really be a biologist, a computer scientist, a statistician, a software engineer, and a mathematician all at the same time?

-The central idea of this course is that if you're doing experiments, you can and should be analyzing your own data.
+A central idea of this course is that if you're doing experiments, you can and should be analyzing your own data.
 The course is designed with experimental biologists in mind, but if you consider yourself something else, like a statistician or computer scientist, that's good too.
-A main point of the course is that distinguishing between "biologists" and "computer scientists" and "statisticians" is counterproductive.
+A point of the course is that distinguishing between "biologists" and "computer scientists" and "statisticians" is counterproductive.
 We're not going to worry about what we're called, or what we're already trained in.
 We're going to work from the perspective of solving biological problems as scientists, using experiments that happen to generate large data sets.

-Of course, there's only so much one person can do.
+Of course, there's only so much one person can learn or do.
 OK, sure, we can't expect biologists to also be full fledged computer scientists, mathematicians, or statisticians.
 But there are three ideas we can take advantage of:

 -